alexmchale/blendris/README.markdown

 ### refs ###

-Maintains a list of references to other objects.
+Refs maintains a set of references to other objects.

 * *:class* will limit objects in this reference set to the given class.
   If a string is specified as a class, it will be constantized before